danturti/Housing_Predictions_Kaggle/README.md

+#### Run above in https://nbviewer.jupyter.org/ - for rendering jupyter notebook(.ipynb) if it fails to run

 # Ames Housing Data and Kaggle Challenge - Top 5%

 This model will predict the price of a house at sale.